Learn more about Academic Policies online.

 - Valparaiso University accepts college-level (not remedial) courses in which the student has earned a grade of “C-” (scale is 4.00 = “A”) or better from regionally accredited institutions.

-- Maximum number of advanced standing credits that can transfer:
+- The maximum number of advanced standing credits that can transfer:

 College of Arts and Sciences: 94 credits